BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 ## Requirements
 This will acount for 60/100 of the points.

-Many of the requirements are flexible, for instance if you want to use Java-style comments instead of the Haskell's style or use Python's `and` instead of `&&` talk to Mark.
+Many of the requirements are flexible, for instance if you want to use Java-style comments instead of the Haskell's style, or use Python's `and` instead of `&&`,  talk to Mark.

 ### Required ("Vanilla") Features
 New features which need to be added beyond your week 10 code: